 While planning for cash flows their needs to be a clear knowledge of the funds to be utilized.
-There should be a proper understanding of the expenses to be incurred in the business and there should also be knowledge of future investment opportunities which the business would require to grow in.
-There are these 3 activities which business and individual should be aware of which are Operating Activities, Investing Activities, and Financing Activities.
+There should be a proper understanding of the expenses to be incurred in the business, and there should also be knowledge of future investment opportunities which the business would require to grow in.
+There are these three activities which businesses and individuals should be aware of, which are Operating Activities, Investing Activities, and Financing Activities.

 Cash Flow Plans vs Budgets

 Plans and Budgets are two different things.
-The plan involves tracking of the progress on monthly, quarterly, half-yearly and annual basis, whereas the budgets involve records of the income and expenses on the same parameter on monthly, quarterly, half-yearly and annually.
-Budgets are made according to the plan, therefore plans are a wider term then budgets.
-Both plans and budgets can be of short or long term but the budgets will be prepared to keep in mind the plans of the business.
+The plan involves tracking the progress on a monthly, quarterly, half-yearly, and annual basis, whereas the budgets involve records of the income and expenses on the same parameter on monthly, quarterly, half-yearly, and annually.
+Budgets are made according to the plan.
+Therefore plans are a wider term then budgets.
+Both plans and budgets can be of short or long term, but the budgets will be prepared to keep in mind the plans of the business.

 There are many benefits which are listed below:

-- It helps to keep a track of Business Expenses.
+- It helps to keep track of Business Expenses.

-- It helps to keep a track of both Cash Inflows and Outflows.
+- It helps to keep track of both Cash Inflows and Outflows.